 Mouse-over to view images, click to enlarge

 - The virus is highly contagious if a wart is visible or if the skin on the wart has been broken.
+However, transmission can happen even when warts are not visible.

 - Transmitting HPV from the genital area to the mouth is also possible though is very uncommon.
 However, there is growing evidence that HPV infection in the mouth and throat, transmitted through oral sex, is a major cause of throat cancer.